๐Ÿ’ง The Importance of Drinking Water: Boosting Organ Function and Immunity

 Q: Is 3 liters a day safe for everyone?

-A: While 3 liters is a common goal, consult a doctor if you have chronic conditions like kidney or heart disease.
+A: Generally safe, but consult your doctor if you have chronic kidney or heart conditions.

 Q: What are signs of overhydration?